 Do you struggle to get a good night’s sleep?
-There are so many factors that can affect the amount and quality of your sleep, from what you had for dinner to medical conditions, stress levels or the medication you’re on.
+There are so many factors that can affect the amount and quality of your sleep.
+From what you had for dinner to medical conditions, stress levels or the medication you’re on.

 Temperature and air flow

 The temperature of your bedroom makes a huge difference.
-It’s difficult to get to sleep in a room that’s too cold, but if the room is too warm you’re likely to wake up tossing and turning in the night.
+It’s difficult to get to sleep in a room that’s too cold.
+But if the room is too warm you’re likely to wake up tossing and turning in the night.

-If you live on a busy road, you’re more likely to be affected by noise that can disrupt your sleep.
-Investing in double glazing helps reduce this, but if you want to have the window open, you might find ear plugs help to drown out street noise.
+Noise may more likely affect you, if you live on a busy road.
+It can disrupt your sleep.
+Investing in double glazing can help to reduce this.
+But if you want to have the windows open, you might find ear plugs help to drown out street noise.

-Of course, your temperature overnight will be determined not just by the ambient room temperature, but by the thickness of your duvet.
-It’s best to alternate between a lower-tog summer duvet and a higher-tog winter one so that you’re not overheating in summer or too cold in winter.
+Your body temperature overnight is not only determined by the ambient room temperature.
+The thickness of your duvet also plays a part.
+It’s best to alternate between a lower-tog summer duvet and a higher-tog winter one.
+So that you’re not overheating in summer or feeling too cold in winter.